Please note that this policy is out of date and is currently being updated. February 2023

 - Improve retention and success rates

-All tutors will be asked to self-assess their performance annually, using the criteria set out in the Professional Standards for Teachers.
-In addition, Curriculum Coordinators and line managers will carry out quality monitoring visits with tutors and of a sample of courses regularly, following themes identified through the Quality Improvement Plan (QIP).Observations of teaching, learning and assessment (OTLA) will be undertaken for all tutors, but will prioritise new tutors, staff delivering a new programme or in a new curriculum area, and where performance issues may have been raised by their line managers or by learner feedback.
+All teaching staff will be asked to self-assess their performance annually, using the criteria set out in the Professional Standards for Teachers or similar for HLLSAs.
+In addition, Curriculum Officers will carry out quality monitoring visits with tutors and of a sample of courses regularly, following themes identified through the Quality Improvement Plan (QIP).Observations of teaching, learning and assessment (OTLA) will be undertaken for all teaching staff, but will prioritise new staff, staff delivering a new programme or in a new curriculum area, and where performance issues may have been raised by their line managers or by learner feedback.
 Interventions such as CPD or peer support are set out depending on the outcome of the observation, including a capability procedure as detailed in the OTLA Handbook.

-Matrix accreditation was gained in December 2008 and the standards continue to be met (Matrix assessment March 2021-2024).
-Learn Devon has a number of experienced Learning Support Tutors located throughout the county providing learner advice and support.
+Matrix accreditation was gained in June 2024 and the standards continue to be met.
+Learn Devon has an experienced Learning Advisory /CIAG team located throughout the county providing learner advice and support.
 (See Learner Support Policy)

 Learners and potential learners receive information on courses and progression opportunities which can include provision from other providers.
-At enrolment all learners are asked whether they have any additional needs or disabilities and are given the opportunity to discuss what level of support they require to enable them to be successful in their chosen course.
-Should a previously unrecognised additional need be identified during the course the tutor can access the learning support team for advice and support.
-Throughout the course and on completion learners receive advice and guidance on next steps.
+At enrolment, all learners are asked whether they have any additional needs or disabilities and are given the opportunity to discuss what level of support they require to enable them to be successful.
+Should a previously unrecognised additional need be identified during the course the tutor can access the SENCO for advice and support.
+Throughout the course and on completion learners receive advice and guidance on next steps

 Interventions: